 This image is called “The Enigma” (1981) by the Isralian painter Isia Leviant (1914–2006).
 It is (was? being presented in a permanent exhibition “Euréka”, Palais de la Découverte, Paris.
-[I have not been able to dig up more information on this since the people who had worked on this project are no longer with the Palais de la découverte.]
+[I have not been able to dig up more information, since the people who had worked on this project are no longer at the Palais de la Découverte.]

 Mechanism currently unknown (as far as I know, but see Zanker 2004, PDF below), an ‘enigma’.
 Associated activity in the “motion area” MT (Zeki, 1993) is an interesting –if unsurprising– finding, but does not ‘explain’ the effect.
-I'm sure eye movements play a role.
+I'm sure eye movements play a role, as often in Op Art employing regular patterns.
+But it's unexplained why the apparent motion should also occur within the homogenous rings.

 Leviant I (1982) Illusory motion within still pictures: The L-effect.
 Leonardo 15:222–223